multiscale-modelling-multiphase-flows/pymrm/README.md

 ### Contributing

 We welcome contributions from the community.
-If you're interested in enhancing PyMRM or have suggestions, please see our contributing guidelines.
+If you're interested in enhancing pymrm or have suggestions, please contact us.